One feature of modern, relationship-selling is that we need to understand about peoples’ preferred buying behaviour if we are to sell to more of them.

 This makes selling a real challenge, and understanding different buyer types may help us.

 To sell to all these different buyer types we need to be able to adapt our selling behaviour and make the buying process easy for each type of buyer we come across.
+You’re only going to be able to achieve this by asking some quality, probing sales questions so you can unearth what type of buyer they are and how they want to be sold to.

 Buyer Type Behaviour